xwmx/bibliography/README.md

 Additionally, there several books and papers about design, journalism, publishing, content strategy, and copyright.

-Note that this list is still very incomplete, and I also intend to add readable versions in markdown.

 Many of the items here are listed on my Readmill profile with shared highlights: https://readmill.com/hi

 ---